(A) What is work registration?

 (10) An employed or self-employed person working a minimum of thirty hours weekly or earning weekly wages at least equal to the federal minimum wage multiplied by thirty hours.
 This includes migrant and seasonal farm workers under contract or similar agreement with an employer or crew chief to begin employment within thirty days (although this shall not prevent individuals from seeking additional services from the county agency).

 (C) What procedures shall the county follow for work registration?

 (1) Ensure each individual has received an explanation of their rights and responsibilities described in paragraphs (D)(3)(a) to (D)(3)(d) of rule 5101:4-2-07 of the Administrative Code and the consequences of failing to comply with the work registration requirements described in rule 5101:4-3-11.2 of the Administrative Code.
 A written statement of the above shall also be provided to each individual who is registered for work.
 A statement shall also be provided when a previously exempt individual or new household member becomes subject to a work registration, and every twelve months after initial registration.

 (2) Each registration shall be documented via the statewide automated eligibility system.

-(a) The county agency shall complete the appropriate CRIS-E screen for each individual required to work register prior to authorization of food assistance benefits.
+(a) The county agency shall update the statewide automated eligibility system for each individual required to work register prior to authorization of food assistance benefits.

 (b) Individuals required to work register shall not be required to be present at the time the county agency work registers the individual.
 These individuals shall be notified of work requirements in accordance with paragraph (C)(1) of this rule and scheduled for and notified of an appraisal interview.

 (D) What happens when an individual is no longer exempt from work registration?

 (1) The county agency shall register any person losing exemption status due to any change in circumstances that is subject to reporting requirements of rule 5101:4-7-01 of the Administrative Code at the time the change is reported.
-Registration shall be documented via CRIS-E.
+Registration shall be documented via the statewide automated eligibility system.